shigang/PESQ_EVALUATE_MATLAB/README.md

 # PESQ_EVALUATE_MATLAB
-the pesq wrap use matlab code ,  evaluation for pesq score
+the pesq wrap use matlab code ,  evaluation tools for pesq score